SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### few supporters but provided new ideology over confucianism

 # Seizure of Power by the Guomindang (nationalist party, Sun Yat-sen)

+## promised international and domestic change, but only implemented international change

+### pushed foreigners out but didnt implement land reform which is what the pheasants cared about